-The LQCD Program Office has implemented a performance-based management system in which cost and effort data are collected from both laboratories and analyzed on a monthly basis.
-Site Managers are responsible for tracking cost and schedule elements, and for reporting these to the ACPM monthly.
-The ACPM prepares and reviews monthly cost and schedule performance data against schedule, cost, and technical goals, and reports the result to the CPM.
-Every month the CPM reports overall cost, schedule and technical performance to the Federal Program Director.
+The LQCD Program Office has implemented a performance-based management system in which cost, and effort data are collected from both laboratories and analyzed monthly.
+Site Managers are responsible for tracking cost and schedule elements, and for reporting these to the CPM monthly.
+The CPM prepares and reviews monthly cost and schedule performance data against schedule, cost, and technical goals, and reports the result to the CPM.
+Every month the CPM reports overall cost, schedule, and technical performance to the Federal Program Director.